-The owner or operator shall comply with the monitoring requirements in 20.2.50.112 (5) NMAC.
-D.
+(5) The owner or operator shall comply with the monitoring requirements in 20.2.50.112 action the results of the inspection and a description of any repair or corrective

-The owner or operator shall maintain a record of the following: (1)
+(f)

-- the location of the facility; (a) - if using a control device, the type, make, and model of the control device; (b) - (c) the date and time stamp, including GPS of the location, of any inspection; - (d) the name of the person(s) conducting the inspection; - a description of any problem observed during the inspection; and (e) - the results of the inspection and a description of any repair or corrective action (f)
+- (1) The owner or operator shall maintain a record of the following: - (a) the location of the facility; - (b) if using a control device, the type, make, and model of the control device; - (c) the date and time stamp, including GPS of the location, of any inspection;

-taken.
+- (d) the name of the person(s) conducting the inspection; - (e) a description of any problem observed during the inspection; and taken.

-The owner or operator shall maintain a record for each site of the annual total hydrocarbon liquid transferred and annual total VOC emissions.
+(2) The owner or operator shall maintain a record for each site of the annual total hydrocarbon liquid transferred and annual total VOC emissions.
 Each calendar year, the owner or operator shall create a company-wide record summarizing the annual total hydrocarbon liquid transferred and the annual total calculated VOC emissions.

-The owner or operator shall comply with the recordkeeping requirements in 20.2.50.112 (3) NMAC.
+(3) The owner or operator shall comply with the recordkeeping requirements in 20.2.50.112

-Е. Reporting requirements: The owner or operator shall comply with the reporting requirements in 20.2.50.112 NMAC.
+Reporting requirements: The owner or operator shall comply with the reporting requirements in well sites, tank batteries, gathering and boosting stations, natural gas processing plants, and transmission compressor stations are subject to the requirements of 20.2.50.121 NMAC.